keckj/3d/README.md

 ## Frequent problems

-### Everything seems to be ok but ld does not find my CUDA libraries ?
+#### Everything seems to be ok but the linker does not find my CUDA libraries ?

 Don't forget to add your CUDA library path after a fresh CUDA Toolkit installation.

-On linux, assuming `/usr/local/cuda` is where you installed the toolkit, simply edit your `~/.bashrc` and add the following lines :
+On linux, assuming `/usr/local/cuda` is where you installed the CUDA Toolkit, simply edit your `~/.bashrc` and add the following lines :
 ```
     export PATH=/usr/local/cuda/bin:$PATH
     export LD_LIBRARY_PATH=/usr/local/cuda/lib:/usr/local/cuda/lib64:$LD_LIBRARY_PATH